Aliases for FADS2 Gene

 GeneCards Summary for FADS2 Gene

 FADS2 (Fatty Acid Desaturase 2) is a Protein Coding gene.
 Diseases associated with FADS2 include best vitelliform macular dystrophy.
-Among its related pathways are Metabolism and PPAR signaling pathway.
+Among its related pathways are Metabolism and alpha-linolenic (omega3) and linoleic (omega6) acid metabolism.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with oxidation of a pair of donors resulting in the reduction of molecular oxygen to two molecules of water.
 An important paralog of this gene is FADS1.

 UniProtKB/Swiss-Prot for FADS2 Gene